Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

 `Value` type actions continuously monitor all the controls which are bound to the action, and then choose the one which is the most actuated to be the control "driving the action", and report the values from that control in callbacks, triggered whenever the value changes.
 If a different bound control actuated more, then that control becomes the control driving the action, and values will be reported from that control.
 This process is called ["Disambiguation"](ActionBindings.md#disambiguation).
 This is useful if you want to allow different controls to control an action in the game, but only take input from one at the same time.

-When the action is initially enabled, it will check the state of all bound controls, and if any of them is actuated, it will trigger a callback with the current value.
+When the action is initially enabled, it will perform an [initial state check](ActionBindings.md#initial-state-check) of all bound controls, and if any of them is actuated, it will trigger a callback with the current value.

 #### Button